How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 If you have HAPE, you’ll cough a very dry cough every now and then.

 Next, notice how you walk around the campsite.
-If your movements are laborious or your breathing heavy, it is a big warning shoutout.
+If your movements are laborious or your breathing is heavy, it is a big warning shoutout.
 You may even notice yourself breathing heavily while sitting.
 Anything will tire you.
 There is always a feeling of fatigue.

 These are the initial stages of HAPE.
 It is during these stages that you must recognise HAPE and start treatment immediately.